Ulster County NY: Cool High Falls and New Paltz

 VISIT: The Samuel Dorsky Museum of Art at State University of New York New Paltz

 Much of an artist’s rise to fame has to do with timing – mostly by being on the edge of a movement.
-But there are many other creatives who should be lauded, and that’s where the Dorsky comes in.
+But many other creatives should be lauded, and that’s where the Dorsky comes in.

 This unique college museum focuses on lesser-known artists or those who have fallen out of favor.
 Second in size only to the Neuberger Museum at SUNY Purchase (within the SUNY system), the Samuel Dorsky is 9,000 sq. ft. of relatively new space.